 Though sexual assault is a serious charge — especially when it becomes aggravated sexual assault — you have the right to a legal defense.
 But you must engage the best Houston sex crime lawyer you can find to protect your legal rights.

-Contact the Neal Davis Law Firm today and we’ll provide you a free legal review of your case in Harris County, Fort Bend County or Montgomery County.
+Contact the Neal Davis Law Firm today and we’ll provide you a legal review of your case in Harris County, Fort Bend County or Montgomery County.
 Then, you can decide how you want to proceed when facing possible prison time for a sexual assault charge.